 There might be many causes of increasing sugar consumption but the consequences are severe.
 Moreover in this 21st-century fatality rate is somewhat high due to the addition of sugar and its derivatives, as shown in a previous study published in the reputed American Journal of Clinical Nutrition .
 In this particular study, the authors have drawn a rough sketch between sugar intake and mortality rate in the Swedish population.
 But the relevance of this study is not limited to a particular area and has global impacts.
 Though sugar has become a part of our metabolism and is essential for instant energy, the ill effects urge us to search for the sugar substitute for mankind.

-Sugar alternatives: Nature’s weaponry against the sweet poison
+Sugar alternatives and rare sugar: Nature’s weaponry against the sweet poison

 Just like nature has provided solutions to so many other problems, it already has substituted for sugar hazards, as it harbors rare sugars like D-psicose/ D-allulose, D-tagatose, L-sorbose, apiose, allose, steviol, erythritol, xylitol and many more.
 These sugars not only satisfy our taste buds but also have a low calorific value.
 Due to this, their sweet taste, and rare side effects, they are a fantastic substitute to sucrose and synthetic sweeteners as well.
 Furthermore, as they are mostly of plant, animal and microbe origin, they have little chances of any medical problem.
 Most of them have GRAS (generally regarded as safe) status from competent authorities like FDA but only a few of them have been commercialized due to their recent discoveries and low fanfare.
 The major cause behind the rapidly increasing obese and diabetic population is the lack of public awareness.
 Because substitutes for table sugars are not readily available in the market and do not even get prioritized by the consumers due to their high cost and some misconception about their use.
 On the other hand, sugar and its adulterated forms are available in shops at the cheapest rates.
 Which makes them the ultimate choice of the consumers.
 Below are some examples of rare sugars a few of them are available in the market and many are yet to be.
 These are promising candidates against the possible fatal sugar outbreaks in this century: